Superformula/cloud-backend-test/README.md

 ## <a id="frameworks-and-tools"></a> Description of some of the frameworks/tools used in the solution

+Besides the ones mentioned in the section "[Tech stack](#tech-stack)", there are some more tools that have been really useful to this solution.

+### dependencies

+- **`apollo-server` and `apollo-server-lambda`**: these packages provide an easy way to set up a GraphQL server, they are very configurable, have solid documentation, and already come by default with a good playground, which in turn exposes the schema and the docs for it.
+These packages have `graphql` as _peerDependency_, and that's why we also depend on this one;
+- **`aws-sdk`**: this one is responsible for providing APIs to use AWS services, such as managing tables in DynamoDB, invoking lambdas, and so on;
+- **`axios`**: common http client used in this solution to fetch location data from the Mapbox API;
+- **`lodash`**: for now, the only purpose of this package in this solution is to merge all the resolvers when defining our top-level GraphQL schema;
+- **`uuid`**: responsible for providing unique identifiers for situations like creating a new user.

+### devDependencies

+- **`@graphql-codegen` packages**: they are responsible for generating TypeScript types for all the definitions and resolvers of our GraphQL schema so that we can use them throughout our solution;
+- **`@types/*` packages**: they provide type definitions for packages that originally were built for pure JavaScript;
+- **`eslint` and `@typescript-eslint/*` packages**: they take care of reinforcing coding patterns defined in the file `.eslintrc.js` (such as banning the usage of type "any").
+By statically analyzing all the solution code, it marks everything that is not in compliance with the rules as an error or warning, depending on how it was configured;
+- **`prettier`**: similarly to `eslint`, `prettier` reinforces rules as well, but it is actually responsible for **formatting** the solution files according to the options defined in the file `.prettierrc`, such as tab size, and etc;
+- **`jest` and `ts-jest`**: a common testing framework used for setting up the tests, mocking, running them, and generating the code coverage reports;
+- **`trace-pkg`**: a fast zip application packager for AWS Lambdas, which comes with tree-shaking by default, optimizing then the size of the outputted bundles.
+In this solution, it is responsible for bundling Backend Lambda and Fetch Location Lambda into zip files to be sent to AWS;
+- **`ts-node-dev`**: this is basically a combination of `ts-node` and `node-dev`.
+The first one makes it possible to run node on a `.ts` file directly, and the second one takes care of watching changes on the files of the solution and applying them without the need of restarting it manually;

 ## <a id="further-improvements"></a> Further improvements

 - **Make it possible to run everything locally**: currently, only the backend can run locally, but other resources, such as DynamoDB, still need to be deployed so that the solution can work properly;
 - **Improve the user pagination and filtering**: besides making a "dummy" filtering at Users table (by only checking if the user name contains the filter string), the process of listing in general truly needs a performance improvement.
 Plugging [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/the-elk-stack/what-is-elasticsearch/) into this solution would be a good option for this issue since it was built for this use case of storing data and will be searched for later;
 - **Configure Terraform to store the state files**: even though it is a simple task to set up a Terraform Backend to manage the state snapshots, it would make things a little harder for others to use the repo and play with it as they wish.
 - **Plug a distributed cache into the data sources**: right now, the class _UserDataSource_, for example, needs to go to DynamoDB every time it needs to fetch user data.
-As all our data sources are currently extending from the abstract class _DataSource_ from Apollo, and [since this class makes it possible to plug a key-value cache](https://www.apollographql.com/docs/apollo-server/data/data-sources/#using-memcachedredis-as-a-cache-storage-backend), we could then use Redis, for instance, as a distributed cache to increase the performance of our queries;
+As all our data sources are currently extending from the abstract class _DataSource_ from Apollo, and [since this class makes it possible to plug a key-value cache](https://www.apollographql.com/docs/apollo-server/data/data-sources/#caching), we could then use Redis, for instance, as a distributed cache to increase the performance of our queries;